TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day24.md

 ## Google APIs

-> Using the Google SDJ (a .js file) may be necessary and the easiest way to get started with Google APIs
+> Using the Google SDK (a .js file) may be necessary and the easiest way to get started with Google APIs

     - https://developers.google.com/api-client-library/javascript/start/start-js
     - https://developers.google.com/apis-explorer/#p/